Giovannaabruno/kel/README.txt

 VIEW
 - In the view we created a visual representation of a model of collaging and created a view Object for a command line based collaging project.
+We also added a JFrameView where we constructed a GUI using the Swing framework.
+This allowed us to create various buttons and drop-down menu for the users to interact with to upload, save, and create images.

 CONTROLLER
 - The controller is where we implemented all of our methods.